BinaryWiz-404/apnacollege-demo/README.md

 # appnacollege-demo
-This is my git repository
+This is my seventh git repository
 <br>
 Author-shradha khapra